 - The Assistant Head of Finance informed committee that Welsh Government include a tab on grants to be issued throughout the year in their budget settlement information, which showed a new grant stream that would be put towards that initiative.
 The Assistant Head of Finance informed committee that they had been allocated £40m but were waiting for more details.
 The Assistant Head of Finance informed committee that this would only cover part of the year as it was not due to begin until September and would be phased in.
+The Assistant Head of Finance informed committee that Welsh

-Welsh Government had been clear that funding would only cover the gap between meals currently being provided and they were waiting for clarity on whether it would also cover holidays.
+Government had been clear that funding would only cover the gap between meals currently being provided as was obligation and the 100% provision of school meals, and that they were waiting for clarity on whether it would also cover holidays.
 The Assistant Head of Finance noted that if Welsh Government decide to continue provision through summer holidays and beyond, there would be an expectation for grant funding to do this.

-What would happen if funding was not made available by Welsh Government for this?

-- The Assistant Head of Finance noted that the authority would have to decide to continue to provide beyond Welsh Government's expectations.
+- The committee asked what would happen if funding was not made available by Welsh Government for this. - The Assistant Head of Finance noted that the authority would have to decide to continue to provide beyond Welsh Government's expectations.